 5 – Visit Igreja de NossaSenhora do Carmo and marvel at its iconic Bone Chapel

-One of my favorite things to do in Faro is to visit its picturesque churches.
+One of my favourite things to do in Faro is to visit its picturesque churches.
 Among them is Carmo Church, one of the most beautiful churches in the Algarve.

 The twin-towered baroque church built in 1719 was heavily damaged by the 1755 earthquake.
 The reconstruction of the exterior, only finished in 1878, was paid for with Brazilian gold.